AngelKyriako/chat-dotnet-core/README.md

 Includes the web interface of the application.

-This module should delegate method calls from the Service layer based on HTTP requests or web socket messages sent from a client.
+This module should delegate method calls towards the Service layer based on HTTP requests or web socket messages sent from a client.

 Its a dummy module and NO logic should be found on this module.